m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 **Forwarding (or switching) function:**

-This is the router’s action to transfer a packet from an input link interface to the appropriate output link interface.
+This is the router's action to transfer a packet from an input link interface to the appropriate output link interface.
 Forwarding takes place at very short timescales (typically a few nanoseconds), and is typically implemented in hardware.

-The router’s architecture is shown in the figure below.
+The router's architecture is shown in the figure below.
 The main components of a router are the input/output ports, the switching fabric and the routing processor.

 ![](https://assets.omscs.io/notes/0104.png)